How To Claim Against The NHS

 - No Win No Fee Solicitors For Medical Negligence

 - Contact Legal Expert’s Medical Negligence Solicitors Today

 If you suffer harm at the hands of a medical professional, for example, you contracted an infection whilst staying in the hospital, then you should be able to claim compensation from the NHS.

-This guide is intended to educate anyone who has suffered due to medical negligence, about the process of making a compensation claim.
+This guide is intended to educate anyone who has suffered due to medical negligence about the process of making a compensation claim.
 This will help you to understand what your legal team will be doing on your behalf while they are pursuing your personal injury claim.
-This guide covers all the key facts, as well as details what you need to do to make a claim.
-So, this guide on how to claim contains information such as:
+This guide covers all the key facts, as well as details of what you need to do to make a claim.
+This guide on how to make a successful claim against the NHS contains information such as:

 - An examination of the events that could lead to a case of medical negligence, which in turn, would lead to a person needing to make a claim.

-- A description of the NHS Litigation Authority.
+- A description of NHS Resolution.
 What it is, how it works, and the way it can affect the claims process for a person suing the NHS.

 - A list of all the special compensation schemes in the UK that are in place to help people who have been the victim of clinical negligence at the hands of the NHS.

 - A look at the legal definition of clinical/medical negligence/malpractice in the eyes of the UK legal system.

 - An overview of the duty of care that every medical professional owes every patient.